Content on this page was generated by AI and has not been manually reviewed.

 • Troubleshooting tips for common VPN hiccups, plus security considerations.

-If you’re short on time, you can use the following quick-start formats:
+If you’re short on time, you can use the following quick-start formats: Microsoft edge proxy guide to set up, configure, and optimize with VPNs for private browsing and geo-access 2026

 • Quick-start checklist for setting up OpenVPN server on EdgeRouter X